edsng/Bitcoin-Price-Forecasting-using-Machine-Learning-Models/README.md

 r2: An r2 value of 95.93% indicates that this model captures 95.93% of the variability in BTC prices.
 This suggests that the model fits the data well.

-Mean Absolute Error (MAE): A Mean Absolute Error of $2538.27 indicate that, on averaeg, the model's predictions are off by $2538.27.
+Mean Absolute Error (MAE): A Mean Absolute Error of $2538.27 indicate that, on average, the model's predictions are off by $2538.27.
 We did not implement cross-validation since our data is a time-series using lagged features requiring it to use other methods of cross-validation.

 ## Long Short Terrm Memory